microsoft/windows-ai-electron/README.md

 #### 2. Setup Dependencies

-If `@microsoft/winappcli` package is installed at a different location than specified in `test-app`'s `package.json`, update the `test-app/package.json` entry.
+If `@microsoft/winappcli` package is installed at a different location than specified in `test-app/package.json`, update the `test-app/package.json` entry.

 ```bash
 yarn install